steadybit/docs-public/content/install-configure/30-install-agents/35-aws-ecs-ec2.md

 ##   EC2 User Data

-See the Amazon ECS Container Instance documentation for using User Data mechanism on new EC2 instances.
-See the [Install on Linux Hosts](install-configure/30-install-agents/30-host) section for setting up the agent.
+See the [Amazon ECS Container Instance documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html) for using User Data mechanism on new EC2 instances.
+See also our [Install on Linux Hosts](install-configure/30-install-agents/30-host) section for setting up the agent.